Of Expat Despair and Turkish Delight

 “That’s my motto,” I say cheerily, reaching for the door to the toilet stall.

-She takes a deep breath as if this profound insight has taken a load of her shoulders.
+She takes a deep breath as if this profound insight has taken a load off her shoulders.
 “Really, who cares?”
-She turns and trots off to the dining room.
+She turns and sashays off to the dining room, expat despair dispelled for the moment.

 Other expats I’ve met here, British and Dutch, love living here in Turkey.
-They do not worry about their hair and seem relaxed rather than stressed.
+They appear not to be troubled by hair despair and seem relaxed rather than stressed.
 Possibly because they do not partake excessively of sugar or mind altering substances, but instead get high on watching the spectacular sunsets on this coast.

-Does this photo remind you of the one on Turkey is for Life?
+Does this photo remind you of the ones published on the site Turkeysforlife?
 Well, British expat Julia and I were sitting at the same table (with our spouses), watching the same sunset.
 Her posts about her life in Turkey lured us here, and so we met.
 This was great fun and the first time I ever met someone I knew in the blogosphere.

 They traveled around, were in India and Morocco and Portugal.
 They fell in love with Turkey and settled here.
 They speak Turkish, which is no small feat.